merzzzl/warp/README.md

 # WARP

-WARP now integrates with Cloudbric service, offering an advanced solution for forwarding TCP traffic through an SSH tunnel with the added advantage of a free VPN over WireGuard.
+WARP offering an advanced solution for forwarding TCP traffic through an SSH tunnel with the added advantage of a free VPN over WireGuard.
 This integration aims to enhance the security and efficiency of your network data routing.

 ## Table of Contents